Category 95: American Cream Ale

 Color SRM: 5 – 50

-• Color: Can range from pale to very dark depending on the underlying style, and may be influenced by the color of added ingredients.
+Can range from pale to very dark depending on the underlying style and is often influenced by the color of added field ingredients (vegetables, nuts, etc.)

 Color: Can range from pale to very dark depending on the underlying style